manulera/ShareYourCloning_frontend/README.md

 ### Actions and submodule

-The tests run with cypress in github actions require the submodule ShareYourCloning_backend to be included.
+The tests run with cypress in github actions require the submodule OpenCloning_backend to be included.
 If you want to include it locally:

 ```bash
 git submodule update --init